JaredCen/amd2cmd-webpack-plugin/Readme.md

 };
 ```

-This will make the library exposed as an CMD module:
+This will make the library exposed as an CMD module, the `cmdExports` and `cmdModule` identifiers named just for avoiding conflict.
 ```javascript
 define(function(require, cmdExports, cmdModule) {
     var __WEBPACK_EXTERNAL_MODULE_70__ = require('$');